tizriverwind/BuddhaWorldGallery/README.md

 Some data in this project are synthetic fictitious data and for educational and demonstration purposes only

+## Project Objective

+1. Create an online gallery to showcase important buddha artifacts across the world

+2. Allow Buddhist art lovers to search up artifacts by their historical time periods (dynasty)

+3. Allow art lovers across the world to curate this database together - users can “read” the current database through our online gallery, they can also create, update and delete data from our dataset, helping us curate this dataset

+4. Allow art lovers across the world to comment below their favorite artifacts - comments could be created, read, updated and deleted

 ## Screenshots

 Main page: gallery